mriffey/KSSOpen/README.md

 **DEPENDENCIES**

 Without the list of tools below, you will not be able to build this source.
 You can remove the references to xFiles and StringTheory.
 Anyone with a basic level of experience with Clarion will likely be able to do this.
-Note that Winevent was removed - which means the exe will prevent a reboot / shutdown until code is added to do this without WinEvent.
+Note that the dependency on Capesoft WinEvent was removed - which means the exe will prevent a reboot / shutdown until code is added to do this without WinEvent.

 Required tools / code: